-beginning at 9 a.m. local time.
-Due to concerns regarding COVID-19 and to assist in protecting the health and well-being of our shareholders and employees, the Annual Meeting will be held via the internet.
-Shareholders will be able to listen, vote and ask questions regardless of location via the internet at www.virtualshareholdermeeting.com/MTNB2021 by using the control number included on your notice regarding the availability of proxy materials, proxy card (printed in the box and marked by the arrow) and the instructions that accompanied your proxy materials.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Matinas BioPharma Holdings, Inc. (the "Company") will be held via the internet on November 14, 2022, beginning at 9 a.m. local time.
+Shareholders will be able to listen, vote and ask questions regardless of location via the internet at www.virtualshareholdermeeting.com/MTNB2022 by using the control number included on your notice regarding the availability of proxy materials, proxy card (printed in the box and marked by the arrow) and the instructions that accompanied your proxy materials.
 You will not be able to attend the Annual Meeting in person.
 At the Annual Meeting, stockholders will act on the following matters:

-- To elect seven directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2021; - To approve, on an advisory basis, the compensation of the Company's named executive officers; and - To consider any other matters that may properly come before the Annual Meeting.
+- To elect seven directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - To approve, on an advisory basis, the compensation of the Company's named executive officers; - To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2022; and - To consider any other matters that may properly come before the Annual Meeting.

-Only stockholders of record of our common stock at the close of business on September 9, 2021 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+Only stockholders of record of our common stock at the close of business on September 16, 2022 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.

 Your vote is important.
-Whether you plan to attend the meeting virtually or not, you may vote your shares by marking, signing, dating and mailing the enclosed proxy card in the envelope provided.
+Whether you plan to attend the meeting virtually or not, you may vote your shares online or by marking, signing, dating and mailing the enclosed proxy card in the envelope provided.
 If you attend the meeting virtually and prefer to vote during the meeting, you may do so even if you have already voted your shares.
 You may revoke your proxy in the manner described in the proxy statement at any time before it has been voted at the meeting.